roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-12 ****** byStoryTeller07© Hollie had already lost the influence of adulthood, and the respect it brought.
+Hollie had already lost the influence of adulthood, and the respect it brought.
 She felt as though she were small and powerless.
 She was becoming just a kid, dependant on parents for everything, except it was her master who controlled her.

   He bought her clothes, decided what she was to wear, and if she could wear anything at all.
 She was sitting in a public place without panties, wearing chains because her master had ordained it.
 Her master decided every detail of her life, when she went to bed, what she ate, how to fix her hair and make-up.